Turkey Government and Politics

 The head of state, the president, until 2007 was elected by the National Assembly for seven years and for only one term.
 In 2007, after a referendum, the National Assembly passed a constitutional amendment that introduced direct popular elections for the president.
 After this, the president is elected for five years, with the possibility of re-election for a further period.

 The constitutional amendment came after a tussle between the AKP party and the opposition parties over the indirect election of president in 2007.
 The Kemalist opposition blocked a boycott of the election of the AKP candidate, Abdullah Gül, after the military made a coup threat on its websites.
 The opposition to Gül was largely about his religious style and that his wife wore a hijab, headscarf, which was illegal to wear in the National Assembly and in official contexts.
 It was considered a mockery of the secular constitution of the secularists.
-Also see AbbreviationFinder for abbreviation of TR and its meanings of Turkey.
 As a strategic response, the AKP, through a referendum, introduced direct presidential elections, and at the same time reduced the term of the National Assembly.
 They also lowered the figure of representatives who decide the quorum in the National Assembly.
 Following this referendum, Gül was elected president with the AKP majority.
 Recep Tayyip Erdoğan became the first directly elected Turkish president in 2014.

 The president appoints the prime minister and the government, the chief judges and the heads of the National Bank and the national broadcast.
 He can dissolve the National Assembly, declare the state of emergency and rule through decrees.
 The president’s position is relatively strong, although the responsibility for the current government rests with the government, which is based on and is accountable to the national assembly.